-A return to his birthplace in Saigon led Dominic Price to fulfil a decades-long ambition of creating a truly unique luxury shoe brand.
+A return to his birthplace in Saigon led Dominic Price to fulfil a decades-long ambition of creating a truly unique luxury shoe brand in Asia.

 There may be no end to the number of shoe brands out there, but Dominique Saint Paul is something else altogether.
 Boasting an impressive line-up of immaculate dress shoes that blend Vietnamese craft with European leather and traditional techniques, this brand is changing the landscape of bespoke shoemaking and giving luxury houses a run for their money.

 Born in Vietnam, Dominic Price moved to India when he was three, eventually settling in London as a young adult, where he got his first taste of shoemaking in the mid-1980s.
 Passing by shoe shops that sold their goods at inflated prices, he decided to take matters into his own hands to make what he couldn’t afford.
 “In 1985, I created some shoe sketches and brought them to a shoe fair, negotiating with several brands before one agreed to make my first order of 48 pairs,” he recalls.
 Despite securing potential buyers, his plans fell through when production was delayed.
 Despondent and with no way to deliver, the frustrated creative put shoe design on the backseat and pursued a career in the financial sector instead.

 Fast forward to 2008, and Dominic, now a successful banker who had returned to Vietnam and was running the operations of a leading international bank in Saigon, chanced upon a newspaper article about an elderly Vietnamese cobbler who handmade shoes for everyone from Kings to locals.
 Tracking the octogenarian down, it dawned upon him that, even though they shared no common language, their love for shoemaking transcended words and culture.
 Digging out his long-forgotten sketches, Dominic asked the craftsman if he could help.